Newborn clothes: sizes

-- Put a nappy on your baby to avoid him weeing on you.
+- Put a nappy on your baby in case baby does a wee.

 - Do the reverse when undressing, once again trying not to let the clothes touch your baby’s face.

-- Gently place baby’s arms through the arm holes.
+- Gently place your baby’s arms through the arm holes.

-- If you’re dressing your baby in a jumpsuit, unbutton or unzip it and lay him on top.
-Place his arms and legs into the holes and do up the zip or snap fasteners.
+- If you’re dressing your baby in a jumpsuit, unbutton or unzip it and lay baby on top.
+Place baby’s arms and legs into the holes and do up the zip or snap fasteners.

-- Make sure your baby’s legs and arms are clothed if she’s going out in the sun – but it’s better to keep her out of direct sun altogether if you can.
+- Make sure your baby’s legs and arms are clothed for going out in the sun – but it’s better to keep baby out of direct sun altogether if you can.

 How to wash newborn clothes

 You can wash baby clothes with the rest of your laundry, but try to avoid using strong detergents and fabric softeners.
-These can irritate your baby’s skin.
+Laundry detergents labelled ‘sensitive’ or ‘gentle’ are less likely to irritate your baby’s skin.

-Cloth nappies and clothes soiled with poo need to be soaked in nappy sanitiser before washing.
+Clothes with poo on them need to be soaked in nappy sanitiser before washing.
 Nappy sanitiser also makes a handy pre-soak once your baby is eating solids – even with a bib, your baby’s clothes will get covered in food and drink.